scubbo/edh-elo/NOTES.md

 * ~~How to specify the content-type that should be sent with a Swagger request without needing to use `requestBody` (and thus, implying that there _should_ be a body)?~~
   * Fixed by using FastApi instead of Flask
 * How to abstract out the standard-definitions of `routers/*` and `sql/crud.py`?

+# Known bugs/QA issues

+* It's possible to select the same player twice for a game
+* Can submit a game in the future
+* "Turn First Player Out" can be more than "Number Of Turns"
+* No validation that you've actually selected a deck for a player.
+* 404 pages are not friendly